joric/arduino-bitcoin-miner/README.md

 ### Arduino

 Build and upload sketch in Arduino IDE.

 Start bfgminer using Arduino COM port, e.g. for bitcoin-in-a-box and COM5:

 `bfgminer -o http://localhost:19001 -u admin1 -p 123 -S icarus:\\.\COM5`

+Arduino will work as an USB Bitcoin Miner (namely Icarus, device id ICA 0).

 ### PC only